working together - moving forwards

 Just as no two people are the same, no two reasons are the same either.
 I have listed some of the more common reasons that people come for counselling and it could be any one of these or, more likely, a combination of the reasons listed below, or indeed, it could be something else entirely.

 Whatever the reason you've decided that you need or wish to come, you've already taken a huge first step.

-Take the next step now and make contact with me and let's see if together we can work towards your goal and find some freedom.
+Take the next step now and make contact with me and let's see if together we can really connect and work towards your goal and find some freedom.